1. How does a Continuous positive airway pressure (CPAP Machine) work?

-– The CPAP machine delivers a constant flow of air through tubing and a mask and into your airway.
+– The Continuous positive airway pressure (CPAP machine) delivers a constant flow of air through tubing and a mask and into your airway.
 The CPAP machine creates enough pressure in your airway to hold the tissue open, so your airway doesn’t collapse.
 The soft, steady jet of air from the CPAP machine creates enough pressure to keep the airway open

 2. What is a CPAP?

 – Continuous positive airway pressure is a form of positive airway pressure ventilator, which applies mild air pressure on a continuous basis.
 It keeps the airways continuously open in people who are able to breathe spontaneously on their own, but need help keeping their airway unobstructed